GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Introduction

 Second, GeNeRT significantly improves the accuracy of ray-surface interaction modeling through a polarization-driven dual-branch network architecture for outgoing ray prediction.
 Such dual-branch architecture explicitly models parallel and perpendicular polarization components according to the Fresnel reflection law.
 It thus effectively captures the polarization-dependent MPC properties.
 Additionally, we incorporate positional encoding (PosEnc) to process the angular information in the network input, as it enables the network to effectively capture complex nonlinear angular relationships.
 Furthermore, residual connections (ResNet) are integrated throughout the network to facilitate stable convergence and efficient training of deep structures.

-Third, GeNeRT establishes an efficient two-stage training strategy that combines module-wise pre-training and system-wise end-to-end training.
-The module-wise pre-training phase uses polarization-specific datasets to guide the outgoing ray prediction network in capturing the universal polarization behavior.
-The system-wise end-to-end training phase learns site-specific \gls{EM} propagation characteristics based solely on the receiver-side channel impulse responses (CIRs).
-This eliminates the dependence on full propagation path information, which was required in both WiNeRT and LWDT but hardly measurable in practice.
+Third, GeNeRT establishes an efficient three-stage training strategy that combines module-wise pre-training, system-wise end-to-end training, and measurement-based fine-tuning.
+In the first stage, the module-wise pre-training phase uses polarization-specific datasets to guide the outgoing ray prediction network in capturing the universal polarization behavior.
+In the second stage, the system-wise end-to-end training phase learns site-specific \gls{EM} propagation characteristics based solely on the Rx-side channel impulse responses (CIRs).
+This eliminates the dependence on full propagation path information, which was required in both WiNeRT and LWDT but is hardly measurable in practice.
+In the third stage, a measurement-based fine-tuning step adapts the simulation-trained model to real-world environments by refining the polarization-related interaction modules using sparse measured MPCs.

 Extensive experiments validate the effectiveness of GeNeRT in outdoor scenarios.
-Specifically, GeNeRT consistently outperforms state-of-the-art neural RT baselines in the following aspects: 1) MPC prediction accuracy within the training region, 2) adaptability to varying meteorological factors, 3) intra-scenario spatial transferability, and 4) inter-scenario zero-shot generalization capability.
-Moreover, ablation experiments confirm the necessity of ResNet and the proposed two-stage training strategy.
-In addition, GeNeRT has reduced running time compared with \gls{WI}.
-This is achieved by integrating GPU-tensorized ray-surface interaction and batched processing for multiple receivers.
+Specifically, GeNeRT consistently outperforms state-of-the-art neural RT baselines in three aspects: 1) MPC prediction accuracy within the training region, 2) intra-scenario spatial transferability, and 3) inter-scenario zero-shot generalization capability.
+Beyond simulation, a measurement-based fine-tuning experiment conducted in a real-world environment further verifies that sparse measured MPCs can effectively adapt GeNeRT to practical propagation characteristics.
+Furthermore, GeNeRT achieves lower runtime than \gls{WI}~\cite{remcom_wireless_insite}, while ablation studies confirm the necessity of ResNet and the proposed training strategy.

 The remainder of this paper is organized as follows.
 Section II introduces the overall framework of the proposed GeNeRT.
 Section III details the network architecture and training strategy of the learnable module within GeNeRT.
-Section IV presents the simulation results, and Section V concludes the paper.
+Section IV presents the simulation results.
+Section V validates GeNeRT through measurement-based fine-tuning experiments.
+Finally, Section VI concludes the paper.
 Key notations are listed in Table~\ref{Notation}.